fabacab/wp-pgp-encrypted-emails/readme.txt

 == Frequently Asked Questions==

+= What is an OpenPGP-compatible client and where can I get one? =

+An OpenPGP-compatible client is simply an app that can read, write, and verify messages encrypted or signed using PGP technology.
+There are great, free apps for every major platform, including Windows, Mac, Linux, Android, iPhones, iPads, and more.
+Which app you choose depends largely on which device you already have, and then a bit about your personal tastes.

+Since there are so many OpenPGP-compatible apps to choose from, I recommend sticking to the [ones listed on the PRISM-Break.org website](https://prism-break.org/en/protocols/gpg/).
+(Note that PRISM-Break calls it "GPG" instead of "PGP," but the two terms are generally synonymous.)
+Once you choose an OpenPGP-compatible app for your platform, consider seeking out its help and support documentation to get started using it, or check out some of the generic PGP/GPG guides listed at the end of [this plugin's Installation page](https://wordpress.org/plugins/wp-pgp-encrypted-emails/installation/).

+= How do I read an encrypted comment? =

+If you have received a "Private" comment, you will need to use an OpenPGP-compatible PGP client to decrypt and read it.
+There are many free apps that do this.
+Which one you choose depends on what kind of computer you are already using.
+If you use Windows, I suggest installing and using [GPG4Win](https://www.gpg4win.org/) since it provides the most features.
+For Mac OS X users, I suggest [MacGPG](http://gpgtools.org/) for the same reason, and Linux users should check their distro's package repository for compatible options.
+(For Ubuntu users, the [Seahorse-Nautilus](http://packages.ubuntu.com/precise/gnome/seahorse-nautilus) plugin is popular.)

+I might also add support for an in-browser client based on [OpenPGP.js](http://openpgpjs.org/) at some point, but for now you will still need an external program to read encrypted comments.
+Please consider a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&amp;business=TJLPJYXHSRBEE&amp;lc=US&amp;item_name=WP%20PGP%20Encrypted%20Emails&amp;item_number=wp-pgp-encrypted-emails&amp;currency_code=USD&amp;bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted) to help resource me work on this if that is a feature you'd like to see.

+= Why are emails from [other-plugin-here] not being encrypted? =

+Make sure the emails the other plugin sends are being addressed to an email account that WordPress knows about and that WordPress knows which PGP public key to use when encrypting email destined for that address.

+More specifically, this means the "TO:" field of the outgoing email needs to match either your WordPress's "admin email" address or the email address of one of your WordPress user accounts, and you need to provide the PGP public key you want WordPress to use when sending email to that address.
+In many contact form plugins, you can supply an arbitrary email address to send those emails to, but if that email address is not the address of a user on your site, WP PGP Encrypted Emails won't know which PGP public key to use for encryption.

+As a workaround, simply create an unprivileged ("Subscriber" [role](https://codex.wordpress.org/Roles_and_Capabilities)) new WordPress user account with that email addresss and enter the PGP public key in that user's profile.
+(Accept the automatically generated password, since you will not need to remember it, as you will never need to log in with that user account.)

 = Is this plugin *really* secure? =

 Against the NSA?
 No, probably not.
 Against a nosy co-worker?
 Yes, probably.